Trait Theory vs Behavioural Theory

 The Contingency Theory pulled out the missing piece: the situation.
 The trait and behavioural theorists had been studying half the equation.
 The other half was the context the leader was operating in.
 Putting both halves together is the modern position.

-Share: leadership has identifiable, objective content.
-Differ: origin of the content.
+Leadership has identifiable, objective content.

 - Trait Theory.
 Inherited, innate qualities.
 The aristocratic son is more likely to lead than the working-class daughter, given equal opportunity.